osg-htc/networking/docs/perfsonar-in-osg.md

 -   Use of Opensearch for the measurement archive, replacing ESmond
 -   Support for new OSes, include EL8 and EL9.
+-   No longer supports ISO install option.
--   Significant number of bug fixes and new features
+-   Significant number of bug fixes and new features.

 For a more complete list of changes, see the full release notes at <https://www.perfsonar.net/docs_releasenotes.html>